Get the facts: the 2022-2023 flu season

 - Hundreds of millions of Americans have safely received the flu shot over the past 50 years, and there has been extensive research supporting the safety of the flu shot.

-Can I get my flu shot and the COVID-19 vaccine on the same day?
+Can I get my flu shot and the COVID-19 vaccine at the same time?

 How do I get a flu shot?